sergioSHKLR/librus/pages/1-home.md

 ## Reader enhancements

 Additionally, I have been able to implement a few of the text adjustments usually restricted to eBook readers.
-While in a book, click the three dots menu to view options.
+While in a book, click the <kbd>Aa</kbd> button to view options.

 ## License